How to Configure OpenStack Networks for Internet Access

 We have the management network as 192.168.200.0/24 and the network we will use to provide floating IPs as 10.100.0.0/24.

-See our previous post on how deploy multinode OpenStack using Kolla-Ansible for the network configuration on nodes.
+You can check our previous post on how deploy multinode OpenStack using Kolla-Ansible for how to setup networking on the OpenStack nodes.

 Note that, we have also configured the controller node to act as a Linux router.
 If you are looking at how to configure a Linux system to function as Linux router, check our guide below;